omarkohl/rationality-freiburg.de/website/content/en/posts/book-club/index.md

 We have a book club i.e. we read books chapter by chapter and discuss them.

+We usually meet once a week for lunch and tend to read about 100 pages / week.

 If you are interested in joining the book club please come to a [meetup]({{< ref "/events/" >}}) first.